 What is the test’s structure?
 The PSAT consists of one 60-minute Reading section, one 35-minute Writing and Language section, followed by two math sections: one 25-minute without calculator and one 45-minute with calculator.
 Each section will have a score that will range from 160 to 760.
 The overall scores will be on a scale from 320 to 1520.
 The new PSAT will not pair up exactly with the SAT, as the scales are not the same.
 The SAT will have a scale from 400 to 1600.
 This indicates a higher level of difficulty on some of the questions.

 Should I prepare for the PSAT even though my score does not go to colleges?
 For most students, the answer is yes!
 An exceptional performance on the PSAT can lead to recognition and scholarships.
 The PSAT/NMSQT is the test used to qualify students for National Merit Scholarships.
 Furthermore, preparing for the PSAT can help identify areas of relative strengths and weaknesses far enough in advance so that a student can take proactive steps to earn higher SAT scores.
-Also, preparing for the PSAT is essential preparation for the future SAT, which launched March 2016.
+Also, preparing for the PSAT is essential preparation for the future SAT.
 Taking the SAT early gives students a significant competitive advantage over their peers.
 Finally, we have found that the best way to maximize test scores is to use a step-up process.
 By preparing for the PSAT, one takes the first step toward achieving the highest possible SAT scores.

 How high must my PSAT scores be to qualify for a National Merit Scholarship?
 The actual score varies from year to year and from state to state.
-A good estimate based on the old PSAT for Arizona kids used to be in the range of 215 or above.
+A good estimate based on the new PSAT for Arizona kids should to be in the range of 1480 or above.
 This would have been the equivalent of being in the top 4% for Arizona.
 Of the approximately 1.5 million students who take the PSAT annually, about 50,000 (approximately 4%) receive National Merit Scholarship recognition.
 Of those, approximately 34,000 receive letters of commendation.
 The other 16,000 become semifinalists.
 Not surprisingly, most semifinalists become finalists.
 In fact, about 15,000 students are rewarded.
 As many as 11,000 students receive financial awards, worth a total of $50 million for undergraduate study.
 All students who receive such recognition can list this outstanding accomplishment on their college applications.
 For more information on the National Merit Scholarship process please see our handout here.